-Hummus Pasta is an incredibly easy vegan pasta perfect for a weeknight dinner!
-It’s deliciously creamy, very customisable and made together in only 20 minutes!
+I’ve been making Hummus pasta for almost a decade and it is an incredibly easy vegan pasta recipe perfect for a weeknight dinner!
+It’s deliciously creamy, very customisable, and ready to eat in only 20 minutes.

-Why make this you might ask?
+Why add hummus to pasta?
 The answer is simple: it’s EASY and delish.
-The concept of hummus pasta is so simple, yet so satisfying complex in flavours.
+The concept of hummus pasta is so simple, yet so satisfyingly complex in flavour.
 We love pasta and we love hummus, and combined?
 You get a creamy, luscious, tasty pasta dish that comes together in just minutes.
-I can’t believe it took me this long to think about adding hummus to my pasta!

-Apart from the fact that this is the perfect quick lunch or weeknight dinner, I love how affordable hummus pasta is.
-Whether you’re making your own hummus or using store-bought, it’s very budget-friendly and great for meal prep and long story short – needs a place in your life.
+• Budget-friendly.
+I love how affordable hummus pasta is.
+Whether you’re making your own hummus or using store-bought, it’s very budget-friendly and great for meal prep.

-• Hummus – I mean, do I even need to say more?
-If you’re a hummus lover like me then you’ll already added some to your favourite wraps or on a slice of bread.
-It adds a deliciously creamy base without any actual cream.
-In case you’re thinking it – it doesn’t really taste like hummus at all.
+• Hummus – Hummus adds a deliciously creamy base without any actual cream.
+And in case you’re wondering, it doesn’t really taste like hummus at all.
 Just a creamy, garlicky sauce.

-• Pasta – I used gluten-free pasta here but you can use any pasta that you have.
+• Pasta – I used gluten-free pasta here, but you can use any pasta that you have on hand.

-• pasta water – this starchy and well salted water is great for thinning out your sauce and making it smoother.
+• Pasta water – This starchy and salted water is great for thinning out your sauce and making it smoother.

-• spinach (or any of your favourite greens) – you can add way more if you want, but some greens in here adds a nice hint of freshness.
+• Spinach (or any of your favourite greens) – You can add way more if you want, but greens add a nice hint of freshness.

-• sundried tomatoes (and any other sautéed veggies you want to add here) – I love love love sundried tomato hummus, so that’s what I was going for with this.
-You could also add in any veggies that your heart desires.
-I would saute down the veggies first then stir them in.
+• Sun-dried tomatoes (and any other sautéed veggies you want to add here) – I love love love sun-dried tomato hummus, so that’s what I was going for with this.

 How to Make Hummus Pasta